fire1ce/3os.org/docs/linux/lvm-partitions.md

 df
 ```

-You need to unmount the partition before you can delete them and marge **backup the data of the partition you would like to delete** this exmaple will use "centos-home" as the partition that will be merged to the root partition.
+You need to unmount the partition before you can delete them and marge **backup the data of the partition you would like to delete** this example will use "centos-home" as the partition that will be merged to the root partition.

 ```bash
 unmount -a